NHS patients in Swadlincote are now being treated far more quickly – and closer to home – for three conditions.

 The reduction is good news for Queen’s Hospital and Carlton Street Surgery, Burton; Royal Derby Hospital; and Sir Robert Peel Hospital, Tamworth; which can now focus attention on cases that demand more specialist treatment.

 In addition, the Swadlincote practices, which are part of NHS Southern Derbyshire Clinical Commissioning Group (CCG), have started to provide free splints for CPS sufferers.
-The splint supports the wrist and relieves the aching and numbness that can keep patients awake
+The splint supports the wrist and relieves the aching and numbness that can keep patients awake at night.

 The splints are being paid for with money saved by reducing hospital admissions paid for by the CCG.